yukuo333/ME599-Perception-Task/yolov5_method/readme.md

 ####### example.txt ########
 1 0.529258 0.446768 0.0323929 0.0285171
 ###########################################
 Note here 1 stands for the label, 0.529258 is the block center's x-coordinate (normalized), 0.446768 is the block center's y-coordinates (normalized), 0.0323929 is the block's width (normalized), and 0.0285171 is the block's height (normalized).
 The block containing the vehicle is constructed based on the given bbox coordinates.
-B
 After the training set is done, it can then be feed into train.py to train the model.
 Before doing the training, one also needs to modify the file data/mydata.ymal, to change the directories there for the training set aligns with your own training set's directory.